joeljoseph-riv21/ai-document-analyzer-rag/README.md

 # 📄 AI Document Analyzer (RAG)

-An AI-powered document question-answering system built using **Retrieval-Augmented Generation (RAG)**.
+An AI-powered document question-answering system built using **Retrieval-Augmented Generation (RAG)** with LangChain, FAISS vector search, and Groq LLM, featuring a Streamlit interface for dynamic document upload and semantic querying.
-This application allows users to upload documents and ask questions about their content.
-The system retrieves relevant sections from the document using semantic search and generates accurate answers using a Large Language Model.

 # 🚀 Features